webcomponents/polyfills/packages/shadydom/src/patches/logicalQuerySelectorAll.md

 `e`.
 Any matches create an initial 'cursor', which tracks the progress of a potential match.
 Cursors consist of a handful of properties:

-- `target`: the element that would be considered matching if the cursor eventually results in a complete match
+- `target` is the element that would be considered matching if the cursor eventually results in a complete match.

-- `complexSelectorParts`: the split complex selector which the cursor is attempting to match
+- `complexSelectorParts` is the parsed representation of the complex selector that this cursor is attempting to match.

-- `index`: the index into `.complexSelectorParts.compoundSelectors` of the last successfully matched compound selector
+- `index` is the index into `.complexSelectorParts.compoundSelectors` of the last successfully matched compound selector.

-- `position`: the element which successfully matched the compound selector at `index`
+- `matchedElement` is the element that successfully matched the compound selector in `.complexSelectorParts.compoundSelectors` at `index`.

 This initial walk through the descendants of the context element results in an initial list of cursors with `target`s which are in _document order_.